 - Select the list item Measuring mode.

 - Press ENTER.

-- Select the list item FastFood to activate/deactivate the FastFood mode.
+- Select the list item FastFood to activate/deactivate the FastFood mode for the measuring channel currently displayed.
 The symbol for the FastFood mode appears in the upper line.

 - Press ENTER.

 The FastFood mode can also be activated/deactivated via a remote function.